burnflare/libclang-experiments/auto_code_injection_using_clang.md

-#Auto code injection using libclang
+#Auto Code Injection with libclang

 ##Motivation
 I've always been fascinated by IDEs.
 Long have I wondered how do they what they do: syntax highlighting, code completion, method refactoring and so much more.
 Recently, I had a bunch of time on my hands and I decided to figure out how an IDE works its magic.
 I chose to play around with XCode because that's my favourite IDE.